Uberspace/lab/source/guide_nextcloud.rst

 Nextcloud will complain about your HSTS settings in the admin interface.

-At the moment it is not possible to change the HSTS settings, as mentioned in the `manual <https://manual.uberspace.de/en/web-security.html>`_.
+At the moment it is not possible to change the HSTS settings, as mentioned in the :manual:`manual <web-security>`.

 Updates
 =======